busstoptaktik/geodesy/comments/000-comment.md

 ctx.fwd(my_new_operator_with_foo_as_42, data);
 ```

-Essentially, once they are registered, macros and user defined operators work exactly as the builtins.
-Also, they overshadow the builtin names, so testing alternative implementations of built in operators is as easy as registering a new operator with the same name as a builtin.
+Essentially, once they are registered, macros and user defined operators work exactly like the built-ins.
+Also, they overshadow the built-in names, so testing alternative implementations of built-in operators is as easy as registering a new operator with the same name as a built-in.

 ### Going ellipsoidal

 Much functionality related to geometrical geodesy can be associated with the ellipsoid model in use, and hence, in a software context, be modelled as methods on the ellipsoid object.

-In RG, the ellipsoid is represented by the `Ellipsoid` data type:
+In RG, ellipsoids are represented by the `Ellipsoid` data type:

 ```rust
 pub struct Ellipsoid {